labex-labs/open-source-labs/rust/rust-book/lab-ch11-01-writing-tests/step3.md

 Listing 11-6: A test for `can_hold` that checks whether a larger rectangle can indeed hold a smaller rectangle

 Note that we've added a new line inside the `tests` module: `use super::*;` \[1\].
-The `tests` module is a regular module that follows the usual visibility rules we covered in "Paths for Referring to an Item in the Module Tree" on page XX.
+The `tests` module is a regular module that follows the usual visibility rules we covered in "Paths for Referring to an Item in the Module Tree".
 Because the `tests` module is an inner module, we need to bring the code under test in the outer module into the scope of the inner module.
 We use a glob here, so anything we define in the outer module is available to this `tests` module.

 We've named our test `larger_can_hold_smaller` \[2\], and we've created the two `Rectangle` instances that we need \[3\].
 Then we called the `assert!` macro and passed it the result of calling `larger.can_hold(&smaller)` \[4\].
 This expression is supposed to return `true`, so our test should pass.
 Let's find out!